pkardas/notes/books/go/notes.md

 function.

 `defer` - used to release resources.
 Programs often create temporary resources, like files or network connections, that need to be cleaned up.
-You can `defer` multiple closures in a GO function.
+You can `defer` multiple closures in a Go function.
 They run last-in-first-out order - the last defer registered runs first.

 In Go, _defer_ statements delay the execution of the function or method or an anonymous method until the nearby